 The twins quickly picked up on his cue and they both started to yell, "Hiccup!
 Astrid!"
 Their tones weren't harsh or mad, but more worried.
 Of course, if you told them you thought that, you'd earn yourself a Thorston knuckle sandwich.

-By the time they had gone searching for nearly twenty minutes, the nervous teens were on the verge of running around like chickens with their heads cut off.
-Tuffnut and Ruffnut were wringing their four hands together and Fishlegs was hyperventilating harder and harder.
+Twenty minutes later, the nervous teens were on the verge of running around like chickens with their heads cut off.
+Tuffnut and Ruffnut wrung their four hands together and Fishlegs hyperventilated harder and harder.
 Snotlout tried to hide his quickened breathing but it was hard when the atmosphere was full of hurried in-and-exhaling.

 "PROBABLY TAKEN CAPTIVE BY ANOTHER TRIBE!"
 Ruffnut yelled.